 5 Does Alice herself have any character, any signs of an inner life, or is she just a device to stand in contrast to the others, to be a foil for them?

 I would say so, though much more in Wonderland than Through the Looking Glass.
 In Wonderland, she is driven to get to the garden.
 She has detours, gets lost, gets distracted, but she does eventually find the garden.
 Not that she has much more than tangential involvement in the plot, but it’s a dream.
 I don’t have much direct control over my dreams either, and I’m 30.
 However, in Through the Looking Glass, she starts off with a plan, then encounters the Red Queen and decides she wants to get to the queen spot on the board, but as I mentioned at the beginning of the Through the Looking Glass analysis, there are times when Carroll doesn’t even give us a transition, Alice is just swept away to the next weird adventure with no more control over it than the audience has.

 In the coming weeks, I will share a post about the three Disney films.
 I warn you, if you’re a Tim Burton fan, you may want to skip that post.
-But, following that, I will be sending out a newsletter with Wonderland themed recipes and party ideas, so do stay tuned, and sign up for my mailing list.

 Next month is for a literary classic.
 I posted the question to Facebook, Instagram, and Twitter to ask what you guys think I should read, and one friend came back with the perfect answer: Treasure Island.
 I am STUPID EXCITED about it and can’t wait to start!